jnozzi/cocoadev.com/markdown/ConvertRGBPixelFormats.md

 ----

 How about going the opposite direction?
-I need the ability to go from an General/NSImage to RGBA bitmap (also 565).
+I need the ability to go from an NSImage to RGBA bitmap (also 565).
 I've seen code that uses TIFF as a intermediate step but it doesn't seem there is a clean way to assure there is always the alpha channel.
 Or at least I seem to be missing it...

 ----
 Adding to the routine above, this worked for me for Big-Endian raw data on an Intel Mac: